-THE HOUSING CONSUMER PROTECTION DRAFT BILL, 2019
+THE HOUSING CONSUMER PROTECTION BILL, 2021

-The Department of Human Settlements, Water and Sanitation published the Housing Consumer Protection Bill of 2019 for comment on 30 August 2019, and it was tabled in Parliament during 2021.
+The Housing Consumer Protection Bill was tabled in Parliament during 2021.
 The Bill aims to repeal the current Housing Consumers Protection Measures Act of 1998 (amended in 2008).
 The Bill aims to expand the mandate of the Council (to be known as the National Home Builders Regulatory Council).

-Clause 2 provides that the Bill applies to the building of a home as well as to any addition to, alteration, renovation or repair of a home, in so far as the activity necessitates the submission of building plans to the local authority.
+Clause 2 provides that the Bill applies to the building of a new home as well as to any addition to, alteration, renovation or repair of a home, in so far as the activity necessitates the submission of building plans to the local authority.